mmottl/cfg/README.md

 BNF-Example
 -----------

-The example uses CFGs in traditional BNF-notation, which represents terminals and nonterminals as plain strings.
+The example in `examples/bnf` uses CFGs in traditional BNF-notation, which represents terminals and nonterminals as plain strings.
+It reads in a grammar specification from `stdin` and prints information about the grammar.
+Here is an example invocation (from top directory in the distribution after building):

+  :::sh
+  bnf.native < examples/bnf/test.bnf

 You cannot have several productions that contain the same terminals and nonterminals in the same order, because this BNF-example uses the unit-type